dannagle/PacketSender/README.md

 * The traffic log and packet table is divided by a draggable splitter.
 This splitter can also be collapsed on either side.
 * Copy to the clipboard the raw packet data (instead of a translation -- my personal preference)
+* Resending can be auto-cancelled after X number of packets.
+Set to 0 to resend forever.
 * Traffic log can be set to roll at 100 entries.
 * Import/Export of packets is available via menus.
 * Attempt receive before send (some servers expect this behavior).